|School||Cardiff School of Geography and Planning|

 As part of this critical engagement, the module considers how our attachments to place and our exercise of power are crucial components to our cultural identity.
 The module explores cultures of youth, capitalism, ethnicity, nature, language, and the body through interactive lectures and discussion in seminars.
 It will appeal to students interested in understanding how culture, identity, and geography are strongly intertwined in our daily lives.

 The module will be delivered through a combination of lectures and seminars.
 There will be two sessions per week.
 Each will be based around a formal lecture complemented by video presentations and group discussions.
 Lectures will be supplemented with hand-outs and Learning Central (e-learning) support.
-Video presentations and group discussions are based around key readings.
+Film presentations and group discussions are based around key readings.
 Students are expected to engage in compulsory guided reading associated with each topic to supplement and deepen the taught component.
-There will also be a Field Study Visit to Stokes Croft, Bristol.

 Communicate ideas critically and effectively through discussion and assessments